jonnyhoeven/runtipi-appstore/apps/postgres/metadata/description.md

-# PostgreSQL

-The World's Most Advanced Open Source Relational Database
+## The World's Most Advanced Open Source Relational Database

-## Description

 PostgreSQL is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.